AtaArias/Color-Blind-Filter/README.md

 # Color Blind Filter for Love2d

-This a shader to simulate how a color blind people see things
+This a shader to simulate how color blind people see things

 ## Usage